BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 The typical dataflow of ChRIS is as follows:
 1. The user uploads their images (data) via the web interface
-2. The data is sent to the server (labelled as ChRIS in the image)
+2. The data is sent to the server labelled as ChRIS within the image
 3. The data can be saved in the database here (optional??? idk)
 4. ChRIS plugin???
 Research this
 5. The data is then sent from the database (or directly from server memory??? idk) to the MOC